Past Trainees

 Past Intern

-Ms. Romero-Trejo is a recent graduate from East Carolina University with a Bachelor’s degree in Public Health with a concentration in Community Health and a minor in Nutrition.
+Ms. Romero-Trejo is a graduate from East Carolina University with a Bachelor’s degree in Public Health with a concentration in Community Health and a minor in Nutrition.
 She interned with the Institute through Michigan Future Public Health Leaders Program (FPHLP) at the UM School of Public Health.
 She worked on the SafERteens program, which is aimed at reducing and preventing youth violence.
 Her interests include research on the prevention of firearm violence, environmental health, and learning more about firearm laws and policies.

 Shreya Sampath